psimpson625/NBAHC/README.md

 # NBAclustering
-Using hierarchical clustering analysis to group NBA players by ability.
+Examining roster building strategy in the NBA using hierarchical cluster analysis